p2panda/access-control/README.md

 ## Read authority

 Read requests are considered authorized if a valid read capability exists where the requesting peer is the `receiver` of the capability and the document being syncronised is included in it's authority scope.
-Only operations within the `from_timestamp` - `to_timestamp` range must be included.
+Only operations within the `from_timestamp` to `to_timestamp` range must be included.

 It is worth noting that operations by _all_ authors who have contributed to this document will be syncronised, not only those of the capability `issuer`.